jongs/jongs.github.io/_posts/2020-02-26-market-holes.md

 **Market holes don’t necessarily map to business opportunities**

 This approach rarely works because voids in the market don’t always reveal the need for new products and companies.
 Some of those voids are there for a good reason.
-It may not matter enough to change them, or they might not be changeable with a digital product (they may need public policy changes, for example).
+It may not matter enough to change them, or they might not be changeable with a product (they may need public policy changes, for example).

 Filling holes in a market is, in a way, an effort to make the world more coherent, to make it more sensical.
 But building successful companies is not about completing a picture, it is about solving people’s needs.